RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-11-homebrew-fundamentals.markdown

 $ brew install imagemagick
 ```

 Installing `imagemagick` before Homebrew was long and arduous.
-Now, the installation happens in a snap.
+With Homebrew, the installation and compilation steps will still take some time.
+But dependencies are resolved by Homebrew, and little user interaction is required.

 ###Maintaining Homebrew
 Developers from around the world contribute to Homebrew, so the tool can quickly fall out of date.
 To check the health of your Homebrew installation, use `brew doctor`.